cjcmattsson/redditclone/README.md

 ## My project - OpFlip
 OpFlip is a place where people can come together to not agree with each other and argue irrationally.
-No place is better for argumantation and making people change their minds on various issues than the internet, and OpFlip is where you shold do this.
+No place is better for argumantation and making people change their minds on various issues than the internet, and OpFlip is where you should do this.

 ### The rules of OpFlip